RanVaknin/LyftTest/README.md

 ```

 This little project was a lot of fun.
-I put extra time on the front end to mock a real API dock and added a little Lyft flair!
+I put extra time on the front end to mock real API docs and added a little Lyft flair!

 ~Ran